-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), alcohol is often used and abused with over-the-counter medications, prescription medications, and illicit drugs.
+Alcohol is often used and abused with over-the-counter medications, prescription medications, and illicit drugs.
 Alcohol can produce a range of negative side effects by itself.
 It can enhance the side effects of other drugs in unpredictable and life-threatening ways.

 Alcohol slows down the messages traveling between the brain and the body.
 The main ingredient of alcohol is ethanol, produced by the fermentation of grains, fruits, and other sugar sources.
 For example, wine is produced from the sugar of grapes, while vodka is made from the sugar found in potatoes.

 Although it has some initial stimulant effects, alcohol is primarily a central nervous system (CNS) depressant.
 Alcohol turns up the brain’s primary brake, the neurotransmitter GABA.
 It turns down its primary gas, the neurotransmitter glutamate, making neurons much less communicative.
-You feel relaxed at moderate doses, fall asleep at higher doses, and may experience life-threatening side effects at toxic levels.1
+You feel relaxed at moderate doses, fall asleep at higher doses, and may experience life-threatening side effects at toxic levels.

 Alcohol is classified as a depressant, but it can produce stimulant effects.
 The initial alcohol signals the brain to produce dopamine, causing you to feel stimulated and energized.
 Alcohol can have additional stimulant effects, such as an increased heart rate and aggression.
 Stimulant effects happen when a person’s blood alcohol concentration (BAC) approaches 0.05 mg/l.
-The depressive effects appear once the BAC reaches 0.08 mg/l.2
+The depressive effects appear once the BAC reaches 0.08 mg/l.

 Alcohol interacts with other drugs in various ways, including marijuana, opioids, and stimulants.
 Mixing alcohol with other substances can increase the likelihood and severity of an overdose.

 One study, published in the journal Alcoholism: Clinical & Experimental Research, analyzed overdose data from more than 600 adults attending a residential drug and alcohol rehabilitation center.
-It found that 21% of people overdosed on alcohol alone, and 79% overdosed by mixing alcohol with other substances, most commonly marijuana, followed by sedatives, prescription opioids, cocaine or crack, and heroin.3
+It found that 21% of people overdosed on alcohol alone, and 79% overdosed by mixing alcohol with other substances, most commonly marijuana, followed by sedatives, prescription opioids, cocaine or crack, and heroin.

 Mixing alcohol with other substances increases the risk of accidents.
 You are more likely to get hurt or hurt others as alcohol impacts judgment, vision, and coordination.
 Injuries caused by violence are a common type of injury associated with alcohol, as the substance increases aggressive behavior.
 Combined with other substances that can enhance alcohol’s stimulant effects, the risk for an aggressive accident is even greater.
 Motor vehicle crashes are also common accidents associated with alcohol use.
-In 2016, 10,497 people died in alcohol-impaired driving crashes in the United States.4
+In 2016, 10,497 people died in alcohol-impaired driving crashes in the United States.

 Valium and Xanax are the most common depressants that are mixed with alcohol.
 Mixing a depressant with alcohol can have life-threatening effects.
 Taking two depressants, as alcohol is also a depressant, can dangerously enhance each other’s side effects, which means that the risk for intoxication and overdose is greater.